Woman sitting at desk and shaking hands with interviewer

 Should you be successful in securing the apprenticeship job, your employer will provide a link to apply for the apprenticeship course.
 Once you have submitted your application, we’ll check your eligibility for funding and start the process of registering you for your apprenticeship.
 This will include the necessary contracting to secure your funding.

 Your new employer will organise getting you started in your new job.
-You should expect an induction and to be buddied with a mentor.
+You should expect an induction and you may be buddied with a mentor.

 We’ll let you know when classes start; where to go; and what you’ll be learning.